AnnleeFores/ticketsense/Readme.md

 ### Ticket Sense

-##### Detects if Spiderman No Way Home ticket sales have started through BookMyShow & Ticket New near my place
+##### Detects if ticket sales have started through BookMyShow & Ticket New near my place

 Go to the chromedriver releases page.
 Find the suitable version of the driver for your platform and download it.